 Buying or transferring a food business

 If you are looking to buy an existing registered food business, the City recommends you obtain a current Inspection Report which will provide you with details on any outstanding non-compliances with the Food Act 2008.
-To request an inspection from the City, complete the settlement enquiry form and email it here.
+To request an inspection from the City, complete the settlement enquiry form.

 Starting a new food business

 New fit outs of food businesses require a building permit to ensure the structural adequacy of the building, fixtures, fittings.
-If you think you need a building permit, contact a Building Surveyor at the City on 1300 422 664 or via email.
+If you think you need a building permit, contact a Building Surveyor at the City on 1300 422 664 or by submitting an online enquiry

 Annual inspection fees